Linaro/lava/doc/v2/device-integration.rst

 .. code-block:: shell

- $ python -m unittest -vcf lava_scheduler_app.tests.test_templates.TestTemplates.test_foobar_template
+ $ python3 -m unittest -vcf lava_scheduler_app.tests.test_templates.TestTemplates.test_foobar_template

 Remember that device type templates are not just configuration files - the templates are processed as source code at runtime and can use various types of